-Counties will make protected health information available to the Department for inspection and copying within ten (10) business days of a request by the Department, to enable the Department to fulfill its obligations to permit access to client protected health information under the Privacy Rule.
+Counties will make protected health information available to the Department for inspection and copying within ten (10) business days of a request by the Department, to enable the Department to fulfill its obligations to permit access to member protected health information under the Privacy Rule.

-Audits, Inspection, and Enforcement
+e.
+Audits, inspection, and enforcement.